kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 {% include_relative exercises/3_01.html %}

-### Why not Ingress ###
+### From Service to Ingress ###

-Services are quite simple, but as ingresses offer us additional tools, in exchange for complexity, we'll test them out as well.
-Instead of using a LoadBalancer Service we could have used an Ingress just like we've used before.
-In that case the type for the service should be "NodePort".
+Services are quite simple, but as ingresses offer us additional tools, in exchange for complexity.
+We're no longer using traefik but instead "GKE Ingress".

+*NodePort* type service is required with Ingresses in GKE.
+Even though it is NodePort GKE does not expose it outside cluster.
 Let's test this by continuing with the previous example.

 **service.yaml**